forestdb/forestdb.org/models/bayesian-data-analysis.md

 (barplot (enriched-biascoin-model (list false false false false false)) "TTTTT is fair?")
 ~~~

 This model matches our intuition for the fairness of these sequences.
 Do you see why?

-To gain more insight, we could query for the biased-weight variable, just like we did before in the data analysis model previously.
+To gain more insight, let's look at the posterior over the bias weight for different observed sequences:

 ~~~
 (define enriched-biascoin-model